xtensa/flutter_bluetooth_serial_a12fix/README.md

 [![pub package](https://img.shields.io/pub/v/flutter_bluetooth_serial.svg)](https://pub.dartlang.org/packages/flutter_bluetooth_serial)

 Flutter basic implementation for Classical Bluetooth (only RFCOMM for now).
 This is a fork of original repo (version 4.0.0) that implements fix for Android 12 and up.
+It also addresses some deprecated pieces of code to be compatible with newer Android target SDKs.

 ## Features